jQSfire125/my_blog/_posts/2022-10-22-data-warehouse-migration.markdown

 categories: big data
 ---

-The dbt course with [CoRise] is coming to a close, I learned a lot and feel more confident with dbt.
+The dbt course with [CoRise] is coming to a close, I learned a lot and feel more confident using dbt.
 I enjoyed the hands-on approach.
 Thank you, Jake Hannan, for all your help.

 After the great news about my contract, I am happy to share that I have started transitioning to the analytics team.
 I will be helping as a data analyst, officially beginning in January.